 What Shift 3 Looks Like in Your Church

-- Guilt: Instead of equipping disciples to flow in the Great Commission, Love: we equip disciples to flow in the Great Commission by understanding both their primary/general calling to the Great Commission and their secondary/personal calling to reveal the fullness of Jesus in every corner of culture and sphere of society.
+- From Guilt to Love: Instead of equipping disciples to just “follow the Great Commission,” we move beyond the words and equip disciples to flow in the Great Commission, taking into consideration both their primary/general calling to the Great Commission and their secondary/personal calling to reveal the fullness of Jesus in every corner of culture and sphere of society.

 What’s Your Mobilization MO?